 It’s that time of year again.
 Architecture students are in the throes of the final battle to complete their thesis projects, striving for design perfection with every fiber of their being.
 At this turbulent time, minds will undoubtedly be preoccupied with intricate cardboard models, strong coffee and seemingly endless nights in the studio, each hardy soul wielding his or her trusty X-ACTO knife in a final flurry of creativity.

-Of course, once the dust settles (and you have recovered from the submission day party), you will realize that the hard work is far from over — it’s time to get some real-world experience this summer in the form of an internship.
-The word “intern” has become something of a dirty word in recent times, and was technically retired by NCARB last year.
+Of course, once the dust settles (and you have recovered from the submission day party), you will realize that the hard work is far from over — it’s time to get some real-world experience in the form of an internship.
+The word “intern” has become something of a dirty word in recent times, and was technically retired by NCARB in 2015.
 However, I have chosen to retain it for the purposes of this article, partly because our collective familiarity with the term, but largely because the negativity surrounding it is completely unfounded.

 Down the years, the word “intern” has been used purely to distinguish between those aspiring to become architects and fully licensed professionals — purely a matter of legal clarity.
 There was never anything wrong with the title or the responsibilities it entailed: the reality is, a good internship can be as valuable, if not more so, than all your years in architecture school combined.
 The knowledge you can gain from working alongside experienced professionals is golden, and if approach your internship with the right attitude, it can be both interesting and rewarding — not to mention downright fun!